 The Undergraduate Certificate in Dermal Science and Nutrition is designed to provide the precise knowledge of human biology and nutrition required to professionally advise clients on how their diet affects their dermal health.
 Students will learn about skin biology, essential bodily systems, and how they relate to nutrition, and is the first step towards a Bachelor of Applied Health Science (Clinical Aesthetics).

-The next intake for the Undergraduate Certificate in Dermal Science and Nutrition is August 29, 2022
+The current intake for the Undergraduate Certificate in Dermal Science and Nutrition closes April 15th 2024.

 4 subjects (worth 10 credit points each)